cardosorapha/academicpages/_pages/about.md

 News
 ======
 Oct 2023: During ECOC2023, we released our open-source photonic circuit simulator, SPECS.
-Check out its website for more info: https://demo.zrounba.fr/specs/.
+Check out its [website](https://demo.zrounba.fr/specs/) for more info.

 Jun 2023: Our work **"Photonic Convolution Engine Based on Phase-Change Materials and Stochastic Computing"** was presented in an oral presentation in ISVLSI 2023: https://ieeexplore.ieee.org/abstract/document/10238608.